sanjibdey104/ninja-notes/README.md

 * SASS

 ## Features
-List of features ready and TODOs for future development

 * User can create, edit, delete a new note
 * Bookmark important notes
 * Toggle application theme (dark/light)
 * Data persistence using localstorage
-* Mobile and Desktop responsive
+* Mobile and Desktop responsiveness

-To-do list:
+   ### To-do list:
    * Allow user to search for a note
    * Allow category tags for better note sorting

 ## Status